 Crossview Covenant Church

 Deacons

-3. During the 2023 calendar year, the committee met six times (January through May and September).
-We are scheduled to meet in October, November, and December of 2023.
+During the 2025 calendar year, the committee met six times (January through May and September).
+We are scheduled to meet in October, November, and December.

 Stewardship

-Members: Andrew Jelken (Chair), Brian Lynch (Secretary), Pastor Brad Jackson, Tim Hall, Larry Kuyper, Myron Erstad, and Andrea Luedtke.
+Members: Andrew Jelken (Chair), Brian Lynch (Secretary), Pastor Brad Jackson, Eric Poppler, Myron Erstad, Brett Benzkofer.

 What was accomplished?

-• In the church year ending June 30th, 2023, the committee officially met eight times with an additional meeting in February which did not have a quorum.
+• In the church year ending June 30th, 2025, the committee officially met eleven times.

-• This was our first year working off our re-organized charters.
+• This was our third year working off our re-organized charters.

-• Began working with LeiningerCPA, Ltd. for our audited financials.
+• Continued working with LeiningerCPA, Ltd. for our audited financials.

 • Planned and presented a comprehensive budget including:

-• Thoughtful discussions on how we can utilize Christian financial education to make our congregation more knowledgeable givers.
+• Ongoing thoughtful discussions on how we can utilize Christian financial education to make our congregation more knowledgeable givers.

+Crossview Covenant Church